The specification is maintained at the W3C’s WebSchemas/Accessibility page.

-A majority of properties and terms below are a subset derived from the IMS Global Learning Consortium’s Access for All specification.
+A majority of properties and terms in the Accessibility Metadata specification are a subset derived from the IMS Global Learning Consortium’s Access for All specification.
 IMS Global Learning Consortium has licensed these properties to schema.org under the Creative Commons Attribute-ShareAlike License (version 3.0) so that they can be used under schema.org‘s corresponding terms and conditions.
 Any other organizations or initiatives that would like to adopt IMS Global’s AccessForAll for other purposes are requested to coordinate directly with IMS Global.

 For applications of this specification and its relationships with previous metadata efforts, you can also find

 - A robust set of examples, which helped prove out the tags as we developed the specification.
 These should be helpful to content creators and distributors as you try to understand how these tags would be used in your content and catalogs.

 - Live examples, where we show the before and after and the type of tagging needed to enable the content for microdata-based search.
 There are even canned links for microdata-enabled search.